sergeitemkin/FirebaseAuthWebApiSample/README.md

 3) Add the `[Authorize]` attribute to your controllers or use a filter

 Things to look out for:
 - Make sure the middleware is added to the pipeline in the right order.
-Authentication middleware has to go first or the rest of the middleware won't be able to make use of it and Authorize attributes on routes will fail.
+Authentication middleware has to go first or the rest of the middleware won't be able to make use of it and `Authorize` attributes on routes will fail.
 - Restrict CORS policy to at least the origin of your web app
 - Some of the claim names in the Api User object won't match the claim names in the original Jwt.
-This is because of the silly claim map in JwtSecurityTokenHandler.
+This is because of the silly claim map in `JwtSecurityTokenHandler`.
 In .Net not core you could clear the claims via `JwtSecurityTokenHandler.InboundClaimTypeMap.Clear();` call in `Startup.cs`, however, I didn't have time to figure out how to do that in Core.